 Prof. Cleaveland teaches courses on the history of racism (HIST3760); comparative European imperialism (HIST8700); the history of slavery (HIST4515 & HIST8700); and world history (HIST2702).
 He also teaches courses more specifically focused on Africa, such as introductory courses on Africa before and after 1800 (HIST2501 & HIST2502); as well as thematic courses such as the history of Islam in Africa (HIST4520); the history of Africa in the World Wars (HIST3540); and the history of the Sahara (HIST3545); and the history of gender in Africa (HIST3535).

 Timothy Cleaveland is the author of Becoming Walata: A History of Saharan Social Formation and Transformation.
 He has also published articles in the Journal of African History, the Canadian Journal of African Studies and the Journal of North African Studies.
-He is currently working on a history of race, gender and slavery in Islamic West Africa, and is particularly interested in how milk-kinship affected the social relations of slavery.
-This research was partially funded by the National Endowment for the Humanities.
-Free digital copies of his most recent essay, "Ahmad Baba al-Timbukti and his Islamic critique of racial slavery in the Maghrib" are available through the link below:
+This research was partially funded by the Social Science Research Council and the National Endowment for the Humanities.

 Cleaveland, Timothy.
-“Ahmad Baba Al-Timbukti And His Islamic Critique Of Racial Slavery In The Maghrib”.
-The Journal of North African Studies Vol. 20.1 (2015): 42-64.
-Web.
+“Ahmad Baba Al-Timbukti And His Islamic Critique Of Racial Slavery In The Maghrib” in The Journal of North African Studies, Vol. 20.1 (2015): 42-64.